transferz/dev-assignment-be/README.md

 # Welcome!

+## Introduction
-This is testing task for new Java BE candidates.
-The goal of this task is to understand the way of thinking and problem-solving of a candidate.
-Partially such skills like composing new service, database design, SQL composing, multi-threading understanding and unit-testing.
+This is development challenge for Java developer candidates at transferz.
+The goal of this task is to understand your way of thinking and problem-solving skills around composing new services, database design, SQL composing, understandign of multi-threading and unit-testing.

-We are expecting that this task should take no more than 2 hours of implementation.
+We are expecting that this task should take no more than 2 hours.
 Any result is important for us, if you feel that something is not solved it is not a problem.
 TODOs and comments in the source code are welcome.

+## The challenge
 Please create a REST API service which handles data about airports, flights and passengers.
-No need to think about scaling and multiple instances of this service.
-Lets imaging that it will be a single node only.
+At this time there is no need to think about scaling and running multiple instances of this service - assume that it will be running as a single instance.

-## You need:
+## You should:
 * use Java 17, Spring Boot 2.6+, Maven 3.5+ (if you prefer Gradle, let it be)
-* select SQL DB like H2, PostgreSQL, etc
+* select a relational database like H2, MariaDB, PostgreSQL, etc.
-* create tables for airports, flights and passengers (and another DB entities if needed)
+* create relevant tables for airports, flights and passengers (and another DB entities if needed)
-* create DAO, services and controllers
+* create relevant DAOs, services and controllers
-* add business logic
+* add business logic to accomplish the tasks below
-* test coverage at least 80%
+* ensure the application has at least 80% test coverage
-* you can change initial design to get better performance, etc
+* change the initial design to get better performance if needed
-* the Maven build should be successful
+* ensure the Maven build is successful
-* the final JAR file should be runnable
+* ensure the final JAR file is runnable

 ## Database description

-* It should be SQL database.
-  * For example, H2 in memory with embedded console https://www.baeldung.com/spring-boot-h2-database
 * Airport table should have at least:
   * `name` column as varchar(255)
   * `code` column as varchar(20)